travis-ci/docs-travis-ci-com/user/enterprise/platform-tips.md

 #### With Ubuntu 14.04

-On the Worker you can find the main log file at `/var/log/upstart/travis-worker.log`
+On the Worker, you can find the main log file at `/var/log/upstart/travis-worker.log`

 ## Access Travis Container and Console on the Platform